broomlytinum/spinda-counter/README.md

 A naive estimate of the number of unique Spindas would be the number of possible personality values, which would be 4,294,967,296 (2^32).
 However, that doesn't account for differing PVs that correspond to identical sprites in practice.
 The purpose of this program is to obtain a more accurate estimate for the number of distinct Spindas.

 ## Method
-This program performs a brute forch search over all 4,294,967,296 personality values by splitting the work across 430 threads.
+This program performs a brute force search over all 4,294,967,296 personality values by splitting the work across 430 threads.
 Each thread generates up to 10,000,000 Spindas, creates a 32-bit hash from the resultant sprite and records it in a bitset.
 Bitset writes are atomic for thread safety.
 Once all threads are complete, the result is found by counting the number of set bits.

 The reason this provides only an *estimate* is because a 32-bit hash of sprites derived from 32-bit personality values has a decent chance of encountering hash collisions.
 A larger hash size to solve this would require a significantly larger bitset, which becomes quickly intractable.
 As a workaround, you can experiment with varying hash seeds.